aws-samples/searchable-encryption-dynamodb-howto/content/exercise-1.en.md

 You also added the AWS Cryptographic Materials Library, which contains the Keyring interface necessary to configure the AWS Database Encryption SDK with AWS KMS.

-You will see how we use each of these libraries in later steps.
+You will see how to use each of these libraries in later steps.

 ### Step 3: Configure your Key Store